jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/experimental/README.md

 <img src="https://raw.githubusercontent.com/jeffskinnerbox/blog/main/content/images/banners-bkgrds/work-in-progress.jpg" title="These materials require additional work and are not ready for general use." align="center" width=420px height=219px>
 </div>

 ---------------

 # NeoVim Configuration - Experimental & Active

-The version of my NeoVim configuration  I call `experimental` is what I'm currently developing.
+The version of my NeoVim configuration I call `experimental` is what I'm currently actively developing.
 It is where I'm expanding the capabilities of my NeoVim text editor.
 Contrast this with the `active` branch of the NeoVim configuration, where I do no development or bug fixes in an effort to make sure it is always works as expected.
-The orgin of `active` is a previous version of `experimental` which has proven itself to be both useful and bug free (more or less!).
+The origin of `active` is a previous version of `experimental` which has proven itself to be both useful and bug free (to the best of my knowledge!).
 So my process is to move my development work on `experimental` into `active` once it has proven to be stable.